 Kitchens can also be separated with large sliding doors - in this case, usually the option of glass, which allows a certain visibility, as well as the passage of lighting, whether natural or not.

 Even in a large room, the choice of sliding doors can leave the appearance more fluid and allows some privacy between one room and another.

-In backdrops, balconies and edicts, sliding doors allow the environment to fully open to the outside area.
+In residential, balconies and edicts, sliding doors allow the environment to be fully opened to the outside area.

 Sliding doors are also the darlings of the planned closets in bedrooms.
 The mirrored model is successful and helps to leave the environment with a greater sense of amplitude.

 - Space saving : a traditional door requires a defined space to be opened, with the sliding door it is possible to gain this lost space and use it for another purpose.
 As this model is fixed on a rail, only the space for the sliding door is required, ideal for rooms that have an extensive wall.
 Sliding doors can also replace masonry walls that separate environments in small apartments.

 - Flexibility, integration and privacy : When opened, sliding doors can allow the integration of environments, in addition to leaving the room with a greater sense of amplitude.
 For the most intimate moments, just close the door to hide certain rooms.